 - Image Hash List – We have a growing list of hashes (digital fingerprints) of child sexual abuse imagery.
 We use these hashes to help us find duplicate images of child sexual abuse.
 This makes us more efficient at what we do.
 Up to 99 pieces of data are recorded against each image.
 This helps us to build a growing picture of the nature of child sexual abuse imagery on the open internet.

-For almost 25 years we’ve given people a safe place to report imagery anonymously, now covering 46 countries and 2.4bn people.
-If you ever accidentally see sexual images or videos of children online, report safely at https://report.iwf.org.uk/en
+For 26 years we’ve given people a safe place to report criminal online child sexual abuse imagery anonymously, now covering over 50 countries and 2.6bn people.
+If you ever accidentally see sexual images or videos of children online, report safely at report.iwf.org.uk.